syntasso/kratix-docs/docs/_partials/_whats-next.md

 ## Learn more

-If the idea of treating your platform as-a-Product is new concept to you, watch _ [Crossing the Platform Gap](https://youtu.be/pAk5GReIs90)_ short talk below by [Paula Kennedy](https://twitter.com/PaulaLKennedy) or read our two-part series about [Paving Golden Paths](https://www.syntasso.io/post/paving-golden-paths-on-multi-cluster-kubernetes-part-1-the-theory) on the Syntasso blog.
+If the idea of treating your platform as-a-Product is new concept to you, watch the _[Crossing the Platform Gap](https://youtu.be/pAk5GReIs90)_ short talk below by [Paula Kennedy](https://twitter.com/PaulaLKennedy) or read our two-part series about [Paving Golden Paths](https://www.syntasso.io/post/paving-golden-paths-on-multi-cluster-kubernetes-part-1-the-theory) on the Syntasso blog.

 <div style={{"text-align":"center"}}>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pAk5GReIs90" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>